What Co-Teachers Have to Be Thankful For

-It’s Thanksgiving week.
-It begins at that crazy “OMG, the holiday is coming!” pace, and then…some nice, deep relaxing breaths.
-To celebrate one of our favorite holidays here in the USA, we asked our Two Teachers in the Room to share some of the things they’re thankful for in their work as special education co-teachers.
+Thanksgiving is right around the corner.
+The season begins at that crazy “OMG, the holiday is coming!” pace, and then…some nice, deep relaxing breaths.
+To celebrate one of our favorite holidays here in the USA, in the fall of 2012 we asked bloggers Elizabeth Stein and Laurie Wasserman to share some of the things they were thankful for in their work as special education co-teachers.

 Elizabeth Stein: I’m thankful when I learn from my students.
 And I learn from them every day.
 I learn how to teach them by carefully observing and listening to what they say and how they interact.
 So, for example, when I see a student who remains quiet during all class discussions, I offer him the job of calling on peers to answer a question, or give him the job of paraphrasing some key ideas.
 And before I know it, he begins to actively participate on his own.
 Or when I see a student who never takes notes during class discussions, I make sure to provide strategies that guide his listening and note-taking abilities.